Eirenis-GNU-Linux/.github/profile/README.md

-**VodograyOS is a fast operating system oriented at creative people, it includes more software for creators and their tasks**
+**Vodogray is a fast operating system oriented at creative people, it includes more software for creators and their tasks**

 #### Features
 - The desktop is KDE Plasma